-After the Senate Committee on Health, Education, Labor, and Pensions (HELP) confirmation hearing for Trump Administration nominee for U.S. Secretary of Education, Betsy DeVos, NAESP is deeply concerned about her level of experience in education and ability to hold the nation’s highest education office and uphold the interest of public education.
+After last week’s Senate Committee on Health, Education, Labor, and Pensions (HELP) confirmation hearing for Trump Administration nominee for U.S. Secretary of Education, Betsy DeVos, NAESP is deeply concerned about her level of experience in education and ability to hold the nation’s highest education office and uphold the interest of public education.

 Prior to the confirmation hearing, DeVos indicated her priorities as education secretary would be local control, listening to parents, and school choice.
 But those comments as well as her performance at the January 17 hearing became very troublesome considering her long history of advocacy in states on voucher programs that redirected public education funding to private schools—with little to no accountability.
 During the course of the confirmation hearing, a range of important topics in education were covered, including early learning, special education, measures of school performance, career and technical education, campus sexual assault, and school choice.
 However, DeVos offered no insights on her vision for addressing these key areas and refused to comment on any specific policy actions she would take as secretary.
 From voucher programs that may divert public funds to private schools without any transparency and accountability to a lack of understanding of critical special education law to a perspective that implies guns have a rightful place in schools, NAESP is alarmed by the nominee’s lack of experience, credibility, and commitment to focus on investing in and strengthening the nation’s public schools to ensure that a high-quality public school is available for every student.

 This conclusion was reached not necessarily by what the nominee supported, but the lack of response to key questions posed by lawmakers.
 DeVos failed to affirm a commitment to our nation’s schools or provide any vision to support what we know students need to be successful.